 Faculty Associate, Center for Philosophy of Biology, Department of Philosophy, Duke University

 Faculty, History and Philosophy of Science, Technology & Medicine, Duke University

 Hire Date: 1999

 Ph.
 D., The Johns Hopkins University, 1999 (English and American Literature)

-Tyler Curtain is a theorist with the Department of English and Comparative Literature.
+Professor Curtain is a theorist and philosopher with the Department of English and Comparative Literature.
 He teaches graduate and undergraduate courses in theory, as well as courses in science fiction and fantasy.
-He is Faculty Associate in the Center for the Philosophy of Biology at Duke University.
-He is a member of the Expressive Communication and the Origins of Language Research Group (ECOM) in the Department of Philosophy at UNC Chapel Hill.
-Finally, Tyler is faculty in the Program for the History and Philosophy of Science, Technology, and Medicine at Duke University.
-His research interests include philosophy of biology, evolutionary theories of language, linguistics, philosophy of language, and theoretical computer science.
+He co-direct Duke's Center for the Philosophy of Biology.
+(For more information, see http://www.philbio.org/.)
+His research interests include theoretical philosophy, philosophy of biology, evolutionary theories of language, linguistics, philosophy of language, and theoretical computer science.